Home ImprovementHow to Paint a Room Like a Pro

 You’ll cover a greater area more rapidly and it’s better than using a paint brush.
-But when you have to deal with hard-to-reach spots, prepare a small brush and dip it in the watered-down emulsion to gently cover all of them.
+But when you have to deal with hard-to-reach spots, edges, skirting boards or door frames, prepare a small brush and dip it in the watered-down emulsion to gently cover all of them.
 To avoid putting pesky paint dots everywhere, choose the right (and not the cheapest) roller nap that doesn’t splash paint.
 For superb results, use a medium 3/8″ nap roller cover.
-Also, the larger the ceiling is, the wider the roller should be.
+Also, for large ceilings and extra-tall walls, the wider the roller, the better.
 This will ensure a more straightforward application.

 As a whole, it’s possible that one layer is enough to seal the plaster.
 But it won’t be a stretched truth if we tell you that the first coat is soaked up in seconds after application.
-So, if the paint is sinking into the freshly-plastered ceiling in no time, a second coat of the diluted emulsion would be a splendid idea.
-Go on only if 24 h have passed after the first coat of paint on the newly-plastered ceiling.
+So, if the paint is sinking into the freshly-plastered wall or ceiling in no time, a second coat of the diluted emulsion would be a splendid idea.
+Go on only if 24 h have passed after the first coat of paint on the newly-plastered surface.

 Also, a second “mist coat” layer will be necessary when you find any little dips in the surface.
 We remind you that the paint is not the right tool to use when you want to fill in even the tiniest holes.
 So, always use a suitable filler.
 Then, don’t forget to repeat the sanding and mist-coating process locally.